Advanced14 min readManufacturing

 Controller Configuration

-For automated assembly line systems, controller selection depends on:
+For automated assembly line systems in manufacturing, controller selection depends on:

 • Discrete Input Count: Sensors for position, status, and alarms